-Once you removed the policy, you will get the option to delete the default hardware switch as shown below on FortiOS 6.x.
-Deleting it will make all ports to Interface mode.
+Once you removed the policy, you will get the option to delete the default hardware switch as shown below in FortiOS 6.x.
+Deleting it will convert all ports to Interface mode.

 2) Changing from Switch mode to interface mode (in CLI)

-In the older version of FortiOS and even if you want to do it by CLI/Telnet on the latest version, here are the steps.
+In the older version of FortiOS or if you want to proceed these steps by CLI/Telnet on the latest releases, here are the steps.

 Use a serial cable and any telnet client software for this purpose.
 If you like to use a built-in telnet client of Windows 8 or 8.1, check this guide.

-Login with default credentials which username is admin and no password.
+Login with the default credentials, the username is admin and no password.